visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 """"""""""""""""""""""""""""""""""""""""""""""""
-For some mesh variables, data producers may have different values of the variable for each of the materials within various zones (or cells) of the mesh where *mixing* is occuring.
+For some mesh variables, data producers may have different values of the variable for each of the materials within various zones (or cells) of the mesh where *mixing* is occurring.
 When such a variable is being plotted, for example with the :ref:`Pseudocolor Plot <pseudocolor_plot_head>`, what value/color should VisIt show for such zones?
 The fact is, depending on the user's needs, VisIt is capable of showing either an *overall* value for the zone or showing the material-specific values in the zone.
-This can be controlled through VisIt's **Subset Window**.
+This can be handled through appropriate use of VisIt's :ref:`(MIR)<Material Interface Reconstruction>` algorithms and **Subset Window** controls.

 Species Subsets
 ~~~~~~~~~~~~~~~